LarsEKrueger/bite/doc/xterm-test.md

 advantage that XTerm already uses it (`automake`/`autoconf` are based on `M4`).

 `M4` is a macro processor, like the `C` preprocessor, but more powerful.
+Unfortunately, it does not support multi-byte characters very well.

-It is to be assumed that a `python` version of the DSL will require a reimplementation of a large subset of `M4`'s  functionality.
+It is to be assumed that a `python` version of the DSL might require a reimplementation of a large subset of `M4`'s functionality.
+It might also be possible that the implementation of a few string interpolating functions is sufficient.

 Integrating the code generator in BiTe's and XTerm's build system should be similar for either implementation.
-Thus, the code generator will be implemented in `M4`.

 ## Example Test